analythium/openfaas-rstats-templates/examples/06-html-widget/README.md

 # HTML Widget

-We will create a HTML widget that can be embedded into websites or BI tools using e.g. iframe.
+We will create a function that returns a self contained HTML widget that can be embedded into websites or BI tools as an e.g. iframe.

-> You will learn how to ...
+> You will learn how to make custom Plotly graphs based on URL parameters.

 You'll need the prerequisites listed [here](https://github.com/analythium/openfaas-rstats-templates/tree/master/examples).